 As part of Downtown Design’s recently announced new format, this year, their talks programme, The Forum, will be presented digitally.
-Complimenting Downtown Design’s exhibition of progressive design thinking, The Shape of Things to Come, the programme will feature leading international and regional architects and designers - acclaimed designer Aline Asmar d'amman, design journalist and opinion-maker Max Fraser, French product designer Sacha Walckhoff and leading Indian architect Nuru Karim, amongst others – as they spotlighting the new value system that has evolved as a response to the pandemic.
+Complimenting Downtown Design’s exhibition of progressive design thinking, The Shape of Things to Come, the programme will feature leading international and regional architects and designers - including acclaimed designer Aline Asmar d'Amman, design journalist and opinion-maker Max Fraser, French product designer Sacha Walckhoff and leading Indian architect Nuru Karim, amongst others – as they Spotlight the new value system that has evolved as a response to the pandemic.

 For better web experience, please use the website in portrait mode